-- The update file can be downloaded from the manufacturer's website (www.sonel.com). - Save the file to a USB drive.
-The memory must have the FAT32 file system. - Select Settings ▶ Software update to open the update menu.
+- 1 The update file can be downloaded from the manufacturer's website. - (2) Save the file to a USB drive.
+The memory must have the FAT32 file system. - (3) Select Settings ► Software update to open the update menu.

-- Type A USB port in the meter.
-The information screen will ap- - To start the update process, select Ok in the information win-
+- Insert the USB memory in the Type A USB port in the meter.
+The information screen will appear - To start the update process, select Ok in the information window.